kasuken/Moodflix/README.md

 ## 🎯 About

 We have started this project with the purpose to partecipate to the [Microsoft Azure Hackthon on dev.to](https://dev.to/devteam/hack-the-microsoft-azure-trial-on-dev-2ne5).
-The goal of the project is to add a special features to an existing list of movies.
+The goal of the project is to add special features to an existing list of movies.<br/>
-When you are not certain in the night about the movies that you want to watch, Moodflix can help you to find your current mood and find a film for you.
+When at night you are not sure about the movie you wanna watch, Moodflix can help you in discovering your actual mood and finding the perfect movie for your night.<br/>
-In the movie details our application displays all the reviews about it with the mood of the review.
+In the movie details our application displays all the reviews about it and their own mood. <br/>
-You can get a global view at a glance to understand whether people have enjoyed the movie or not.
+You can also get a global view at a glance to understand whether people have enjoyed that specific movie or not.
 <br/>
-Go try it and please let us know if you enjoyed it with a ⭐️, I would appreciate it a lot.
+Go try it and please let us know if you enjoyed it with a ⭐️ - we would really appreciate it.
 <br/>

 ## ▶️ Demo